 2. Avoid Corrosion on Steel Reinforcement

 The first reason why we need a concrete cover is to avoid corrosion.
-During its tenure inside the concrete, there should be no water that can penetrate the concrete and reach the steel reinforcement.
+During its tenure inside the concrete, there should be no water that can penetrate the concrete and reach the steel reinforcement or rebar.
 The steel should be secure and free from any moisture intake and oxygen that can cause corrosion. because corrosion can lead to the failure of the structure and shorten its lifespan.
 Concrete buildings could have a lifespan of 50 to 100 years before they can be unusable, and failure to follow requirements for the concrete cover may reduce the lifespan of your building.

 3. The Steps to Maintain a Concrete Cover

-When you inspect a footing, raft foundation, slab-on-grade or whatever element for which you are pouring concrete, make sure that the concrete cover is maintained.
+When you inspect a footing, raft foundation, slab-on-grade, or whatever element for which you are pouring concrete, make sure that the concrete cover is maintained.
 You may want to use ready-made concrete spacers, to directly placed on the bottom or side of the steel reinforcement, as that is what a municipality engineer may commonly suggest.
 A ready-made spacer is a good idea for your concrete cover.
 It will be available in two types: the plastic spacer and the concrete spacer.